drkameleon/nim-webview/README.md

 The purpose of this repo is to support the new version of the webview and replace: https://github.com/oskca/webview

+Ah, and make a suitable, drop-in replacement for the obsolete version used for [Arturo](https://github.com/arturo-lang/arturo)'s webview component/library.

 ## Example

 To get an idea of how simple it to use, have a look at our *test.nim*: